 Assessing Attitudes towards Rehabilitation during the COVID-19 Pandemic:

-A Natural Comparative “Intervention”– Summary of Corrections
+A Natural Comparative “Intervention”

+Summary of Revisions

-We thank the editor and reviewers for the time spent reviewing our manuscript and for their insightful comments and suggestions for improving the manuscript.
+We would like to thank the editor and reviewers for the time spent reviewing our manuscript and for their insightful comments and suggestions for improving the manuscript.

 We are grateful for the opportunity to revise and resubmit our work.
-We have attempted to address all critiques, recommendations, and suggestions, and believe that, as a result, the current revised manuscript is a much stronger and improved product that will be more suitable for an international audience.
+Having endeavored to address all critiques, recommendations, and suggestions, and believe that, as a result, the current revised manuscript is a much stronger and improved text that will be more suitable for an international audience.
 We therefore hope it will meet with your approval.

-In accordance with the instructions to authors, we have provided point-by-point responses regarding changes made, as well as responses to critiques and requested revisions with which we respectfully took issue.
+In accordance with the instructions to authors, we have provided point-by-point responses regarding changes that were made, as well as responses to critiques and requested revisions that were not addressed in the text.

 Below is a list of detailed revisions made in response to the reviewers’ comments and suggestions.
 Changes in the manuscript are highlighted.
+Reviewers’ comments are highlighted in light blue.

 Reviewer 1